DUI Car Insurance in New Jersey

 Consider nontraditional coverage types

-If you drive fewer than 7,000 miles a year, pay-per-mile insurance could offer substantial savings.
-Usage-based insurance programs that reward safe driving habits can reduce your premiums by as much as 40%.
+Drivers logging fewer than 7,000 miles a year may save with pay-per-mile insurance.
+Usage-based programs that track safe driving habits can cut premiums by up to 40%.

 DUI Insurance in New Jersey: FAQ